Katok's entropy conjecture near real and complex hyperbolic metrics: Proof of the main theorem

 Now, $0=\xi\langle Y,Y\rangle =2\langle Y, \nabla_\xi Y\rangle$.
 In other words, $\nabla_\xi Y $ is orthogonal to $Y$ and thus so is $U(\nabla_\xi Y)$ because the action of $U$ is diagonal.
 In particular, $B_1=0$ and it can be added to the left hand side without changing its value.

-To understand the second term in the right hand side of \eqref{eq:eqdiff}, we need to compute the variation of the different curvature tensors with respect to the metric.
-The computations are done in \cite[Theorem 1.174]{Bes} and more precisely, the variation of the $(3,1)$ curvature tensor $R_g$ defined in \eqref{eq:Rg} is given by:
+To understand the second term in the right hand side of \eqref{eq:eqdiff}, we need to compute the variation of the $(3,1)$ curvature tensor defined in \eqref{eq:Rg} with respect to the metric.
+By \cite[Theorem 1.174]{Bes}, we have:

 where $\nabla$ denotes the covariant derivative (for the metric $g_0$) on symmetric tensors and ${\nabla'_g}$ is the variation of the Levi Civita tensor which is characterized by